United Kingdom (Coventry)

 We live in worrying times.
 Sometimes it’s hard to see the bright side.
 Eco-anxiety is on the rise.
 But a better future is possible with a little imagination.
 Can a new arts festival be an innovative approach to help us banish these feelings of helplessness and despair?

-Taking place at Warwick Arts Centre on 18 – 20 October 2019, CHANGE Festival is new, not-for-profit arts festival that gathers performers, speakers and audiences from the West Midlands and beyond to imagine, play and explore.
+Taking place at Warwick Arts Centre on 18 – 20 October 2019, CHANGE Festival is a new, not-for-profit arts festival that gathers performers, speakers and audiences from the West Midlands and beyond to imagine, play and explore.
 The programme offers audiences a huge range of cultural experiences, while they pose the question: “Can you imagine better?”

 As Greta Thunberg leads the world in Global Climate Strikes and the UN gathers in America for a defining climate summit, our media is saturated with dire climate coverage, leaving many people overwhelmed and anxious about their futures.
 And while distress is a wholly appropriate response to this crisis, despair and helplessness need not be.
 Feelings of helplessness make people less likely to bother with individual eco-friendly actions – and actually leads to an increase in environmentally damaging behaviours.